ndwarshuis/stratomod/README.md

 ### Configuration

-A sample configuration file may be found in `config/dynamic-testing.yml` which may be copies as a starting point.
+A sample configuration file may be found in `config/dynamic-testing.yml` which may be copied as a starting point and modified to one's liking.
 This file is heavily annotated to explain all the options/flags and their purpose.

+For a list of hardcoded features which may be used, see `FEATURES.md`.

 ### Running

 Execute the pipeline using snakemake:

 ```
 snakemake --use-conda -c <num_cores> --rerun-incomplete --configfile=config/<confname.yml> all
 ```

-## Pipeline Output
+## Output

-Each entry under `ebm_runs` in the dynamic config corresponds to one EBM run with its corresponding features and settings to be used.
-After running the pipeline, each run should have a directory under `results/model`.
+### Report

+Each model has a report at `results/model/<model_key>-<filter_key>-<run_key>/summary.html` which contains model performance curves and feature plots (the latter which allows model interpretation).

+Here `<model_key>` is the key under the `models` section in the config, `<filter_key` is either `SNV` or `INDEL` depending on what was requested, and `<run_key>` is the key under the `models -> <model_key> -> runs` section in the config.

+### Train/test data

-Each directory will contain the input tsv of data used to train the EBM, a config yml file with all settings used to train the EBM, and python pickles for the X/Y train/test datasets as well as a pickle for the final model itself.
+All raw data for the models will be saved alongside the model report (see above).
+This includs the input tsv of data used to train the EBM, a config yml file with all settings used to train the EBM for reference, and python pickles for the X/Y train/test datasets as well as a pickle for the final model itself.

 Within the run directory will also be a `test` directory which will contain all test runs (eg the results of the model test and the input data used for the test).

+### Raw input data

+In addition to the model data itself, the raw input data (that is the master dataframe with all features for each query vcf prior to filtering/transformation) can be found in `results/annotated/{unlabeled,labeled}/<query_key>` where `query_key` is the key under either `labeled_queries` or `unlabeled_queries` in the config.

+Each of these directories contains the raw dataframe itself (both both SNVs and INDELs) as well as an HTML report summarizing the dataframe (statistics for each feature, distributions, correlations, etc)

 ## Developer Guide

-"Development" refers to adding features/altering code.
-For configuring and committing experiments, see above.

 ### Environments